Sutured manifold hierarchies and the Thurston norm: An approach for computing the Thurston norm

-To complete the proof of Theorem \ref{thm: 3-pretzel norm}, it remains to establish Lemmas \ref{lemma: surface Q} and \ref{lemma: annulus}.
-Both these lemmas prove the existence of a taut surface in $M_{\ell_1\cup\ell_2}$ that remains norm-minimising after being restricted to $M_L$.
+To complete the proof of Theorem \ref{thm: 3-pretzel norm}, it remains to establish Lemma \ref{lemma: surface Q}.
+This lemma proves the existence of a taut surface in $M_{\ell_1\cup\ell_2}$ that remains norm-minimising after being restricted to $M_L$.
 This property will be crucial in the proof of Theorem \ref{thm: wrapping number}.